alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 $ . .bashrc
 {% endhighlight %}

-To make sure we've got all the dependencies required for installing Ruby from source, run `rbenv bootstrap-ubuntu-12-04`.
-We'll install the latest version which is, at the time of writing, 1.9.3 patch 194.
+To make sure we’ve got all the dependencies required for installing Ruby from source, run `rbenv bootstrap-ubuntu-12-04`.
+We’ll install the latest version which is, at the time of writing, 1.9.3 patch 194.

 {% highlight bash %}
 $ rbenv install 1.9.3-p194